PizoNazariy/AI-Reminder-Assistant-Telegram/README.md

 - 🗣️ **Conversation memory**

   The bot remembers the conversation thread (last 20 messages) to give coherent and contextual responses.
+Completed reminders have a 10-day period to review and manage their completion.

 - 🌍 **Multilingual**